Myanmar Union Adventist Seminary: Myanmar Union Adventist Seminary

 In 1991, MUAS introduced a four-year curriculum for Bachelor of Arts in Religion with the approval of the Board of Seminary.
 In addition, the Seminary was authorized to offer two-year program for Certificate in Teaching Ministry in 1991.
 In 1996, the College Board approved additional expansion of industrial arts, business, and education departments and termination of plus-two program with the intent to offer pure collegiate major courses.
 Thus the college offered courses for Bachelor of Arts in religion, Bachelor of Arts in education, Bachelor of Business Administration, and Bachelor of Applied Arts in industry and minor in office administration.
 In 1998, the college added another minor course of Home Science and English.
 In 1999, Bachelor of Applied Arts in industry was reduced to a minor and Health Education minor was offered.
 In 2001, it was felt by the majority members of the College Board that the G 12 program in Secondary Academy is essential in our education program to meet the standard of present educational system of Adventist Education.
 Therefore, Myanmar Union Adventist Seminary must provide for G 12 program and for a four-year degree program.
 This means that a student receives a bachelor's degree after a minimum of seventeen [11+2+4] years of schooling.(This program commenced with the 2001 – 2002 school year.

 Demonym

 The demonym "MUAS' has been used for many years by MUAS faculty, staff and alumni.
 Students frequently use it when they are off-campus, and it is more official than informal.

 Mission statement

-The Myanmar Union Adventist Seminary is an Adventist institution of higher learning in Myanmar which is committed to prepare young people for the service of God and man through quality Christian education for this life and the life to come.
+The Myanmar Union Adventist Seminary is an Adventist institution of higher learning in Myanmar which is committed to preparing young people for the service of God and man through quality Christian education.